“There can be so much to cover in a practice session that it can seem overwhelming.”

-For repertoire practice, I employ three zones: New Material, Developing Material, and Performance Material.
+For repertoire practice, I employ three zones, each of which encompasses distinct tasks involved in maturing repertoire to concert-ready condition.
+I label those zones, New Material, Developing Material, and Performance Material.

 I split skill-building work into two zones: Technique and Musicianship.

-Capable musicians balance out their practice among the five zones.
-In that way, they continually learn new pieces, keep older ones stage-ready, and refine their technical powers.
+Capable musicians balance out their practice among those five zones.
+In that way, they continually learn new pieces, keep older ones stage-ready, and refine their technical and musical powers.

-Many of us also benefit from documenting our aims in the five zones, so the Downloads page at MusiciansWay.com offers free practice sheets, logs, and more.
+Many musicians, especially students, benefit from documenting their practice aims in each zone.
+For that reason, the Downloads page at MusiciansWay.com offers free practice sheets, logs, and more.